Uniqueness of normalized ground states for NLS models: Introduction

-such that $u(\lambda)$ solves \eqref{eqabs} and has Morse index $1$.
-Furthermore, we showed that any solution with Morse index $1$ is unique and lies on this branch.
-(The general setting and results on the existence and uniqueness of this global branch are shown in Appendix \ref{exi and uni}.
-This provides a general framework to prove the uniqueness of ground state solutions.
-In particular, it is worth noting that ODE techniques, which are essential to show the uniqueness in many cases, are not applicable in some important situations, such as nonlocal operators.
-Our framework plays an important role in these settings.)
-From now on, we will assume that $\Phi_\lambda$ has the form $\Phi_\lambda(u) = E(u) - \lambda Q(u)$ $(1.1)_E$, where $2Q(u) = D_uQ(u)(u)$ $(1.1)_Q$.
-If $E$ is bounded from below on $S_c = \{u \in W: Q(u) = c\}$, the minimizers under the $L^2$ constraint are the functions achieving $m(c) = \inf_{u \in S_c}E(u)$.
+If $E$ is bounded from below on $S_c := \{u \in W: Q(u) = c\}$, the minimizers under the $L^2$ constraint are the functions achieving $m(c) := \inf_{u \in S_c}E(u)$.
 In this case, $\lambda$ is a Lagrange multiplier.
-Such solutions are called {\bf normalized ground states} on $S_c$ in this paper.
+Such solutions are called \emph{normalized ground states} on $S_c$ in this paper.
 They are known to be the best candidates to enjoy stability.
 The existence of normalized ground states has been widely studied.
-However the uniqueness has only been addressed for simple non-linearities -typically pure power non-linearities-.
+However the uniqueness has only been addressed for simple nonlinearities -typically pure power nonlinearities-.
 The main difficulty of the establishment of this important property is that several Lagrange multipliers can give the same mass $Q$ and energy $E$.
 This means that the uniqueness of the solutions to the equation at a fixed Lagrange multiplier does not imply the uniqueness of the normalized ground solutions.
-On the contrary, the existence (respectively the uniqueness) of the normalized ground solutions implies the one (respectively the uniqueness) of the minimizers on Nehari manifold at a fixed Lagrange multiplier, see the proof in a very general setting in Appendix \ref{Neh}.
+On the contrary, the existence (respectively the uniqueness) of the normalized ground solutions implies the existence (respectively the uniqueness) of the minimizers on Nehari manifold at a fixed Lagrange multiplier under certain conditions, see the proof in a very general setting in Appendix \ref{Neh}.
 Hence, the uniqueness of the normalized ground solutions is much more challenging, which would explain the silence of the literature.
-Additionally, even for some pure power type nonlinearities, the uniqueness is not guaranteed for all prescribed masses as Appendix \ref{Aa} shows.
 Many authors conjectured results about the uniqueness of normalized ground states (see remarks, page 675, \cite{SS}, Abstract and Introduction of \cite{LN}).
-Let us point out that \cite{G} thought he addressed the conjecture in \cite{SS} but his proof seems erroneous as he used results on \cite{SS} that are only valid for minimizers on Nehari Manifold.
 Others used numerical simulations to convince the community of the validity of this uniqueness.
 Let us point out that \cite{LN} treated the delicate cubic-quintic case and brought significant contribution to the topic.

 The uniqueness of the normalized ground states is heavily connected to the strong orbital stability of standing waves that was introduced by Grillakis, Shatah, and Strauss in their breakthrough paper \cite{GSS1}.
 Their main result \cite[Theorem 3.2]{GSS1} was a source of inspiration for many mathematicians and physicists especially that their assumptions seem hard to be checked.
 The aim of this paper is not only to offer an alternative to it but to also present two general approaches to prove the uniqueness of the normalized ground states.
 More precisely, we present two general, flexible and adaptable methods to prove the strict monotonicity of the branch of solutions, and to show the uniqueness of the corresponding normalized ground states.